-Principal Director & Chief
+Vice Chairman & Chief

 Cardiothoracic & Vascular Surgery

-+91-11-30403040The Heart Centre at BLK-Max Super Speciality Hospital specialises in offering effective surgical treatments for long term relief from coronary artery disease, which is a very common heart problem marked by blocked or narrowed arteries.
++91-11-30403040The Heart Centre at BLK-Max Super Speciality Hospital specialises in offering effective surgical treatments for long-term relief from coronary artery disease, which is a very common heart problem marked by blocked or narrowed arteries.
 The team of cardiologists and cardiovascular surgeons at the BLK-Max Heart centre takes care of all the procedures, including the complex ones.

-The centre excels in Coronary Artery Bypass Surgery and has a high success rate in treating patients with minor as well as major blockage.
+The centre excels in Coronary Artery Bypass Surgery and has a high success rate in treating patients with minor as well as major blockages.
 The centre has its own aptly equipped diagnostic labs to perform Coronary Artery Bypass Graft Surgery (CABG), and the centre holds a proven record of conducting the most complex surgeries with a considerably high success rate.

 Coronary Heart Disease (CHD), also known as Coronary Artery Disease (CAD), is a disease in which a waxy substance called plaque tends to build up inside the coronary arteries, which are responsible for the flow of oxygen-rich blood to the heart.